Input-output equivalence and identifiability: some simple generalizations of the differential algebra approach: Identifiability

-Structural identifiability analysis explores the question: given an input $\mb{u}$, model $\dot{\mb{x}} = f(\mb{x},t, \mb{u,p})$ and experimental output $\mb{y}$, is it possible to uniquely identify the parameters $\mb{p}$, assuming ``perfect'' noiseless data?
-Mathematically, this can be thought of in terms of injectivity of the map $\Phi: \bf p \rightarrow y$ given by viewing the model output $\mb{y}$ as a function of the parameters $\mb{p}$ \cite{Meshkat2009, Saccomani2003}.
+Structural identifiability analysis in this context explores the question: given a model, is it possible to uniquely identify the parameters $\mb{p}$, assuming ``perfect'' noiseless data?
+Mathematically, this can be thought of in terms of injectivity of the \emph{model map} $\Phi: \bf p \mapsto y$ given by viewing the model output $\mb{y}$ as a function of the parameters $\mb{p}$ and the known inputs $\mb{u}$ (if any) \cite{Meshkat2009, Saccomani2003}.
 We note that because there may be some `special' or degenerate parameter values or initial conditions for which an otherwise identifiable model is unidentifiable (e.g. if all initial conditions are zero and there is no input to the model), structural identifiability is often defined for almost all parameter values and initial conditions \cite{Meshkat2009, Audoly2001, Saccomani2003}.